“Do I have to pay taxes on my gambling winnings?”

 Here are some guidelines from the ATO.
 All this basically means that you will not have to pay taxes on your gambling winnings.

-However gambling sites located in Australia will provide all information that the ATO, or any part of the government, requests.
+However, gambling sites located in Australia will provide all information that the ATO, or any part of the government, requests.

 Any deposits and withdrawals of over $10,000 to/from an Australian gambling site or an Australian bank account will be reported to the government’s Australian Transaction Reports and Analysis Centre

-The parties came to an out of court settlement which led to people suggesting the fact Mr Walsh had to pay tax would change the taxation and gambling landscape in Australia.
+The parties came to an out-of-court settlement which led to people suggesting the fact Mr Walsh had to pay tax would change the taxation and gambling landscape in Australia.
 This is not the case, Mr Walsh had to pay tax on his gambling profit because he was correctly found to be running a business, not because of any change to the law or interpretation of it.

-Even the above quoted ruling included the statement
+Even the above-quoted ruling included the statement

 “Ultimately each case will depend on its own facts”

-so see your own taxation accountant, taxation lawyer or contact the ATO to be sure for your particular case.
+so see your own taxation accountant, or taxation lawyer or contact the ATO to be sure for your particular case.